dosco/graphjin/docs/website/docs/security.md

 We can get the JWT token either from the `authorization` header where we expect it to be a `bearer` token or if `cookie` is specified then we look there.

 For validation a `secret` or a public key (ecdsa or rsa) is required.
 When using public keys they have to be in a PEM format file.

+Setting `issuer` is recommended but not required.
+When specified it's going to be compared against the `iss` claim of the JWT token.

+Also `audience` is recommended but not required.
+When specified it's going to be compared against the `aud` claim of the JWT token.
+The `aud` claim usually identifies the intended recipient of the token.
+For Auth0 is the client_id, for other provider could be the domain URL.

 ### Firebase Auth